secretstartups/handbook/leadership/compensation-review-conversations/index.html.md

 **Situations:**

-1. **Receiving an increase:**  A team member is receiving an adjustment based on COLA AND/OR location factor AND/OR benchmark changes AND/OR Discretionary:
+1. **Receiving an increase:**  A team member is receiving an adjustment based on Performance Factor AND/OR location factor/Geo Region AND/OR benchmark changes AND/OR Discretionary:
     * Sample Script:
     * I am so pleased to inform you that you will be getting an adjustment in this year’s comp review.
-Your increase is based on one or more the following factors (Performance, Location Factor, Benchmark change and Discretionary.
+Your increase is based on one or more the following factors (Performance, Location Factor/Geo Region, Benchmark change and Discretionary.
     * Your salary will be increased to (insert $ amt in local currency) which is a (insert %) adjustment effective, February 1st.
     * Thank you for your hard work and I look forward to continuing to work with you!
 Do you have any questions?